Atarax Side Effects

 Along with its needed effects, hydroxyzine (the active ingredient contained in Atarax) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking hydroxyzine:
+Check with your doctor or nurse immediately if any of the following side effects occur while taking hydroxyzine:

 Incidence not known

 - Bleeding, blistering, burning, coldness, discoloration of the skin, feeling of pressure, hives, infection, inflammation, itching, lumps, numbness, pain, rash, redness, scarring, soreness, stinging, swelling, tenderness, tingling, ulceration, or warmth at the injection site